grepcats/pizza/README.md

 Program will allow for the creation of multiple pizzas
 Input: (add pizza)
 Output: pizza1, pizza2

+Program will display total for multiple pizzas
+---

 Program will display a final list of pizzas for the user that can be clicked for details for review